Skip to main content

 Key takeaways

-• Prefer merging for shared history; only rebase private branches.
+• Merge for shared history, rebase for private cleanup

-• Push branches early so CI and teammates can review and test.
+• Push branches early for CI and review